-In 1993, a small study showed that college students who listened to a Mozart sonata and then took an IQ test got higher scores than those who didn’t.
-But this so-called “Mozart effect” wore off in less than 15 minutes and hasn’t been repeated.
-Blasting classical music hasn’t been shown to improve intelligence in children or adults.
+In 1993, a small study showed that college students who listened to a Mozart sonata and then took an IQ test got higher spatial scores than those who didn’t.
+But this so-called “Mozart effect” wore off in less than 15 minutes and researchers disagree on the mechanisms behind it.
+Listening to classical music has not been shown to improve intelligence in children or adults.
 In fact, researchers have found that young children who watch classical music-based television learn fewer words, just as children who watch regular television do.
 However, learning how to play a musical instrument has been shown to enhance cognitive skills in the long term.

 Rauscher FH, Shaw GL, Ky KN.
 Music and spatial task performance.
 Nature.
 365(6447):611 (1993).

 White-Schwoch T, Carr KW, Anderson S, Strait DL, Kraus N. Older adults benefit from music training early in life: biological evidence for long-term training-driven plasticity.
 Journal of Neuroscience.
 6 November, 33(45):17667-74 (2013).

 Some pages on this website provide links that require Adobe Reader to view.

 Copyright © 2017 Society for Neuroscience